 If staff have a concern, they should act upon it immediately and never assume that a colleague or professional will take action.
 Where possible there should be a conversation with the DSL (or deputy).
 Staff should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
 The DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, the DSL will ensure that a procedure is developed and then followed and that a referral is made within 24 hours to the Hampshire Children's Social Care (HCSC) or the Local Authority Designated Officer (LADO) for safeguarding concerns (all cases which concern a staff member).
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, the DSL will ensure that a procedure is developed and then followed and that a referral is made within

+24 hours to the relevant Children's Social Care team (CSC) or the Local Authority Designated Officer (LADO) for safeguarding concerns (all cases which concern a staff member) and if appropriate, the police.

-If the DSL or deputy DSLs are not available or there are immediate concerns, the staff member must refer directly to children's social care.
+If the DSL or deputy DSLs are not available or there are immediate concerns, the staff member must refer directly to children's social care, and the police if appropriate.
 The DSL should be notified at the earliest opportunity thereafter.
-The - HCSC should make a decision within one working day of a referral being made and the course of action they are taking.
-The DSL or member of staff making the referral should contact HCSC - email: HSCP@HANTS.GOV.UK if they have not received a response within this timeframe.
+The CSC team should make a decision within one working day of a referral being made and the course of action they are taking.
+The DSL or member of staff making the referral should contact the CSC team if they have not received a response within this timeframe.